algolia/docsearch/docs/src/styling.md

 you keep the `search by Algolia` logo and link next to your search results.

 The logo is automatically added in the dropdown with the default styling.
-It's fine if you hide it through CSS, as long as you re-add it somewhere else on your page close to the search input or search results.
-It's our way to let more people know about what we do, and how they could also have a fast and relevant search on their website.
+It's our way to let more people know about what we do, and how they could benefit from a fast and relevant search on their website.

 If you're using your own [paid Algolia account][2] and [run the crawler yourself][3], you don't have to keep the logo.